+The Festival is a unique opportunity, amidst the demands of studies and professional commitments, for participants to engage with like-minded peers on fundamental questions on the kinds of lives that they wish to lead.
 The aim is to introduce Ditchley to the likely leaders and thought leaders of tomorrow, those who are curious about the world in which they live and open to new ideas and challenges to current patterns of thinking, to Ditchley.

 The five overarching questions guiding the Festival programme are as follows: